joh-dah/source_detection/README.md

 https://github.com/ElsevierSoftwareX/SOFTX-D-21-00167

-- The data processing for the GCNSI follows the description in this paper: https://dl.acm.org/doi/pdf/10.1145/3357384.3357994 The arcitectures of the GCNSI and the GCNR are also inspired by this paper
+- The data processing for the GCNSI follows the description in this paper: https://dl.acm.org/doi/pdf/10.1145/3357384.3357994 The arcitectures of the GCNSI and the GCNR are also inspired by this paper.